“What’s the best time to travel to Iceland?”

 Winter in Iceland

 The days are sometimes very short and the temperatures drop again.
+The weather can be harsh with limited daylight, but the snow-covered landscape and icy glaciers offer a unique and unforgettable experience.
 The winter is characterized by sub-zero temperatures, snow and stormy days.
 Waterfalls freeze over and the landscape becomes white.
 In winter, the highlands can only be reached by helicopter or with specially equipped vehicles.
 Temperatures can drop to as low as -20 degrees here.

 Northern lights near Vík during a winter night